-See the paragraph below about parking passes. and note that the round-trip drive from the Snow Lakes trailhead to Stuart Lakes trailhead and back takes about an hour.
+See the paragraph below about parking passes.
+And note that the round-trip drive from the Snow Lakes trailhead to Stuart Lakes trailhead and back takes about an hour.

 Mixed wheels: Bike back.
 Drop off an old mountain bike at the far-end trailhead and drive back to the starting trailhead to begin hiking.
 (A trailhead bike rack would be nice.)

 Mixed transportation: Hitchhike to your car at the end of your hike.
 Take just one car and park it at your starting trailhead.
 The reason this isn’t so popular is that there’s not a lot of traffic going up the potholed dirt road after dark, when a lot of thru hikers tend to finish hiking.
 All the more reason for an empathetic and hopefully friendly driver to swing you a ride.

 See the next paragraph about parking passes.
 The hitching option is for those who are comfortable with the — let’s say, adventure? — of thumbing a ride on a lonely forest road in the dark.